 So, what so special about the mortar and pestle tool, you might ask.
 Let see…

-They can deliver flavour essences like any other modern techno grinder.
-I mean, just imagine, all those smells from freshly ground lemongrass, peels, ginger, freshly ground rosemary or basil, and all those colours with full-bodied flavours and oils turning into delicious scent.
+They can deliver flavor essences like any other modern techno grinder.
+I mean, just imagine, all those smells from freshly ground lemongrass, peels, ginger, freshly ground rosemary or basil, and all those colors with full-bodied flavors and oils turning into delicious scent.
 You got my point.

 Here’s just a bit about knowledge about this ancient tool.
 The word “mortar” derives from the Latin word mortarium, meaning “receptacle for pounding.”
 The word “pestle,” derives from the Latin word pestillum, meaning “pounding.”
 Symbolically, this tool is both, the masculine and feminine, representing the life force, fertility and abundance.

 Biblical times – The Old Testament mentions the mortar and pestle: The people went around gathering it, and then ground it in a handmill or crushed it in a mortar.

 In Indian history, the common use of the mortar and pestle was to pound rice to separate the rice grain from its husk and to make flour for pancakes known as chapattis.

 Traditionally, mortar and pestle are made from smooth nonbrittle materials.
 They also must hard enough to withstand tear and nonporous.
 Materials include stone, porcelain, marble, ceramic, wood, bamboo, bronze, steel, bronze, and so on.
 As mentioned, I got mine from Ikea, and it’s made of hard black marble.
 But if you like more options, check the Amazon.com, the price, size, shape, material.